 When the right to choose is under attack in the US, the global anti-choice movement takes notice.
 They’ve been emboldened by the Supreme Court decision.
 But we refuse to go back.
 We will double-down on our efforts to defend reproductive rights and abortion access globally.
 Will you help us?

 What can we do about Roe vs Wade being overturned?

 Here are three ways you can help to #ProtectChoice:

 Knowledge is power and if we know our rights, it makes it much harder to take them away.
 Learn about global reproductive rights and sign up to our newsletter to remain in the know.

-A regular donation to an abortion fund or provider supports access to abortion care, including for people who need financial or logistical support.
+A donation to an abortion fund or provider will support access to abortion care, including for people who need financial or logistical support.